rbuchberger/objective_elements/README.md

 This is a tiny gem that builds nicely formatted HTML using sane, readable Ruby.
 I use it for jekyll plugins, but you can use it anywhere.
 It's ~100 lines, tested with rspec, and has no dependencies.

-This gem doesn't actually know any HTML.
-It just knows how to format it.
+It doesn't actually know any HTML, just how to format it.

 ## How it works: